Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 Any of the following issues can be present:

-- table `TimeoutEntity` has a clustered primary key
+- table `TimeoutEntity` has a clustered primary key (on Microsoft SQL Server)
-- index `TimeoutEntity_EndpointIdx` is non-clustered
+- index `TimeoutEntity_EndpointIdx` is non-clustered (on Microsoft SQL Server)
 - index `TimeoutEntity_EndpointIdx` has an incorrect column order (should be Endpoint, Time)